-There were 51,108,930 shares of Presto Common Stock issued and outstanding as of November 30, 2022.
+There were 50,639,837 shares of Presto Common Stock issued and outstanding immediately following the consummation of the Business Combination.
 In the Company's Current Report on Form 8-K filed on September 27, 2022, the Company incorrectly reported that there were 52,762,713 shares of Presto Common Stock issued and outstanding immediately following the consummation of the Business Combination due to the inclusion of shares of Presto Common Stock underlying warrants of Legacy Presto that were deemed exercised in connection with the closing of the Business Combination, but which were not exercised as of such date.